PupoSDC/POC-next-ssr-media-queries/README.md

 - Since data is loaded after mounting, the first render will be incomplete
 - Since we are using CSS to hide unwanted parts of the app, those parts of the app will still be part of the initial HTML load.
-- Likewise, on mobile, the unecessary query from `<UserProfile />` will still be performed.
+- Likewise, on mobile, the unnecessary query from `<UserProfile />` will still be performed.
 - Since the React tree will include nodes that are not part of the DOM.
 - Testing for visibility is hard since the visibility of the tree is determined by CSS